htrajan/ht-drawsteel/Ancestries/Time Raider.md

 John immediately read the situation.
 It was a clear enough picture.

 There was something about the war dogs.
-They loved Ajax's cruelty—reveled in it.
+They loved Ajax's cruelty-reveled in it.
 John had crossed swords with other commanders in Ajax's army before.
-Ground Commander Vordokov was a professional—could be reasoned with, but he was an [[Orc|orc]].
+Ground Commander Vordokov was a professional-could be reasoned with, but he was an [[Orc|orc]].

-Not the war dogs—they were fanatics.
+Not the war dogs-they were fanatics.

 > “What's this?” the Taxiarch called out with a hungry grin.
 “Allies of the alien?”
 He was projecting confidence, trying to muster his wary [[Soldier|soldiers]].